monobasic/Angular-Reactive-Demo-Shop/README.md

 #### Shop Front Page
 - Featured Products with link to corresponding product detail page
-- Features for "New Arrivals", "On Sale" and "Best Rated" Products
+- Features for «New Arrivals», «On Sale» and «Best Rated» Products

 #### Products
 - Products fetched from FireBase backend and cached for future requests